Mary Eliza Fullerton: Literary career

-She wrote stories, articles and verse for magazines and periodicals, sometimes under the pseudonym Alpenstock.
+She sometimes wrote under the pen name Alpenstock, producing poetry, short fiction, and essays for periodicals.
 She wrote three novels between 1921 and 1925 under her own name, but fearing prejudice against her as a woman without a university education, publication of her two last works in verse, Moles do so little with their privacy and The wonder and the apple, were published under the pseudonym E. Their publication was arranged by her friend Miles Franklin.
 Her identity as their author was revealed after her death.